acacereswright/acacereswright.github.io/work.md

 ##### August 2025 - December 2025

-I am working as a teaching assistant in the Department of Computer Science and Engineering, specifically for CSE 421/521: Operating Systems.
-My duties including holding weekly office hours, grading exams and assignments, and helping students through two projects designed to teach some operating system fundamentals.
+I worked as a teaching assistant in the Department of Computer Science and Engineering, specifically for CSE 421/521: Operating Systems.
+My duties included holding weekly office hours, grading exams and assignments, and helping students through two projects designed to teach some operating system fundamentals.

 #### Graduate Research Assistant, University at Buffalo.
 June 2023 - Present